Blosc/bloscpack/README.md

 ## ∴ TODO

+* possibly provide a BloscPackFile abstraction, like GzipFile
 * document library usage
 * --equal-size argument to create large chunks of equal size
 * --max-size to create the largest possible chunks, regardless of input size
-* remove the number of chunks in the bloscpack header
+* remove the number of chunks in the bloscpack header, or use  a special token
+* subcommand e or estimate to estimate the size of the uncompressed dtaa.
 * ... this allows it to be used as a filter, since the data size needs not be known in advance
 * then add --raw-input and --raw-output switches to allow stuff like: